 Let’s do quick math to paint you a better picture.

 ClickFunnels comes with a 14-day free trial, but then it’s $97 per month.
 GVO, hosting, and email responder is priced at $66.72 for the one domain, one year plan.
 The guy in the video recommends Click Pro or even Extreme, which are priced at $470 or $950 per year.

 I’ll let you put it all together if you want to.

 Is There a Refund?

-Yes, you get 60-day money-back guarantee on Quick Home Websites/Instant Profit Sites.
-This product sells on ClickBetter marketplace.
+Yes, you get a 60-day money-back guarantee on Quick Home Websites.
+This product sells in the ClickBetter marketplace.
 So if you buy it, but you don’t like the system, you can ask for your money back.